nical/notes/gfx-2d/bezier/Forward differencing.md

 - Iterative process
-- Cheap to compute on the CPU
+- Very cheap to compute on the CPU.
-- Bad at minimizing the number of edges, as we typically pick a constant step `dt`.
+- The curve is iterated at a fixed step `dt` .
+The number of steps is determined ahead of the loop and the method for choosing the number of steps is important.
+	- The only one I tried is the [[CAGD fixed flattening step]].
+	- There adaptative variations of the approach that adapt the step along the curve, see [[Adaptative forward differencing]] and [[Hybrid forward differencing]].
+- Because of the fixed step it tends to produce more edges than algorithms that adapt the step depending on the curvature at each section of the curve.
-- Typically used in sweep/scanline rasterizers where we only care about the intersection and slop of the curve for a particular row and the number of edges does not have a large effect on performance
+- Typically used in sweep/scanline rasterizers where we only care about the intersection and slope of the curve for a particular row and the number of edges does not have a large effect on performance
 - best explaination I found so far in https://www.scratchapixel.com/lessons/geometry/bezier-curve-rendering-utah-teapot/fast-forward-differencing
+- Used in skia's supersampling CPU rasterizer (maybe on the analytical one as well, TODO: check).
+- An important aspect of this algorithm and its adaptative variants is that it can be very efficiently implemented with integer or fixed point numbers.
+Something to keep in mind when comparing the floating point version of it against other  algorithms which are limited to floating point representations.

 # Cubic bézier curves

-Expressing the cubic bézier curve in polynomial form:
+Expressing the cubic bézier curve in polynomial form (power basis):

 $P(t) = A * t^3 + B * t^2 + C * t + D$